Eleni Kounalakis

-Eleni Kounalakis (Note: Ελένη Κουναλάκη, /el/) (née Tsakopoulos; (Note: Τσακοπούλου, /el/) born March 3, 1966) is an American politician, businesswoman, and diplomat serving as the 50th lieutenant governor of California since 2019.
+Eleni Kounalakis (Note: Ελένη Κουναλάκη, /el/) ((Note: Τσακοπούλου, /el/) born March 3, 1966) is an American politician, businesswoman, and diplomat serving as the 50th lieutenant governor of California since 2019.
 A member of the Democratic Party, she is the first Greek American and the first woman (Note: Mona Pasquil was the first woman to serve as Lieutenant Governor of California, but had been appointed.) elected to the office.

 Kounalakis graduated from Dartmouth College with a Bachelor of Arts degree before attending University of California, Berkeley, where she obtained a Master of Business Administration.
 After graduation, she worked for AKT Development Corporation, a Sacramento-based real estate company founded by her father, Angelo Tsakopoulos, eventually serving as president of the company until 2010.

 Kounalakis was appointed by President Barack Obama to serve as the United States Ambassador to Hungary from 2010 to 2013.
 She was elected lieutenant governor of California in 2018, and reelected in 2022.
 As lieutenant governor, she attempted to disqualify Donald Trump from the 2024 presidential election following the Colorado Supreme Court's ruling in Anderson v.
 Griswold.
 She was subsequently doxxed and swatted, part of a pattern of criminal intimidation nationwide.

 On April 24, 2023, Kounalakis announced her candidacy for governor of California in the 2026 California gubernatorial election.
 On August 8, 2025, she withdrew from the gubernatorial election and announced her candidacy for state treasurer.

 Early life

 Eleni Kounalakis is the daughter of Angelo Tsakopoulos, a Sacramento developer.
-Kounalakis is of Greek descent and grew up a member of the Greek Orthodox Church.
+Kounalakis is of Greek descent, hailing from the village of Rizes in Arcadia, and grew up as a member of the Greek Orthodox Church.

-Kounalakis received her undergraduate degree from Dartmouth College and a Master of Business Administration from the University of California, Berkeley's Haas School of Business.
+She received her undergraduate degree from Dartmouth College and a Master of Business Administration from the University of California, Berkeley's Haas School of Business.